From fractured content to flawless personalisation: 2025 consumer study insights.

 Cultivating trust and avoiding common content mistakes.

-Our research reveals a range of campaign content preferences that can help to inform more targeted marketing strategies.
-That said, even well-personalised campaigns may fall short if consumer trust is compromised or key issues go unaddressed.
+Our research reveals a range of campaign content preferences that can help inform more targeted marketing strategies.
+That said, even well-personalized campaigns may fall short if consumer trust is compromised or key issues go unaddressed.

-Infographic titled Building Trust and Avoiding Pitfalls, from a 2025 Adobe Study.
-Top trust signals for purchase decisions include customer reviews, return policies, security badges and contact info.
-Social proof is especially impactful for Gen Z and Millennials.
-Top reasons for avoiding brand purchases are misleading claims and aggressive sales tactics (both 71%), followed by poor UX and hard-to-find information.
-By generation, Baby Boomers cite poor site navigation (75%), Gen X and Millennials cite aggressive sales tactics (76% and 71%) and Gen Z cites misleading claims (69%) as top purchase barriers.
+Infographic titled building trust and avoiding pitfalls, from a 2025 Adobe Study.
+Top trust signals for purchase decisions include customer reviews, security badges, and easy return policies.
+Influencer endorsements are especially impactful for Gen Z. Top reasons for avoiding brand purchases are aggressive sales tactics (76%) and misleading claims (74%), followed by poor UX and hard-to-find information.
+By generation, Baby Boomers cite misleading claims (83%), Gen X and Millennials cite aggressive sales tactics (78% and 75%), and Gen Z cites poor UX (71%) as top purchase barriers.

 What are the top trust signals for users in content?

 According to our research, leveraging user-generated content, such as customer reviews, is paramount in establishing trust with your audience.
-While other trust signals — like social proof reflected in follower numbers — rank lower overall, they still boost brand trust for purchase decisions by 10% more among Gen Z and millennial respondents than older generations.
-In contrast, older generations trust brands 16% more than Gen Z and Millennials when they provide clear contact information, emphasising the importance of brand consistency in delivering reliable information.
+While other trust signals — like influencer endorsements — rank lower overall, they boost brand trust for purchase decisions 11% more amongst Gen Z than Millennials.

 Tactics that turn users away from brands.

-According to our study, misleading claims and aggressive sales tactics have emerged as the most significant barriers to purchase (71%).
-For performance marketers looking to convert on social media, web and email, it's crucial to avoid misleading claims that can erode trust and negatively impact campaign performance.
-Similarly, those focusing on SMS marketing should avoid aggressive sales tactics to deliver the positive customer experiences consumers prefer in that channel and optimise campaigns.
+According to our study, aggressive sales tactics (76%) and misleading claims (74%) have emerged as the most significant barriers to purchase.
+For performance marketers looking to convert on SMS and web, it's crucial to avoid misleading claims that can erode trust and negatively impact campaign performance.
+Similarly, those focusing on email marketing should avoid aggressive sales tactics to deliver the positive customer experiences consumers prefer in that channel and optimise campaigns.

 The research is clear — content variation at scale is key to engaging audiences with authentic, personalised brand touchpoints that resonate.
 At Adobe, we know firsthand how hard it can be to create personalised, relevant content across audiences and channels at scale.
 Here are the three ways we’re able to do it.